-Apply for a concessionary seat
+Apply for a spare seat on school transport

 Where spare seats are available on a school bus, they can be sold to pupils who are not entitled to free transport.
 These are called concessionary seats.
 This page contains information about the concessionary seat schemes for September 2017.